You may wish to see an introductory page to this section first.

 Sultan Ahmet Camii: one of the semi-domes

-The painted arabesques of the interior modern.
+The painted arabesques of the interior are modern.
 They have too bright colours for a four-hundred-year old monument.
-We know that the original decoration had more subdued tones which best suited the religious purpose of the building i.e. to favour a state of mind apt for prayer.
+We know that the original decoration had more subdued tones which best suited the religious purpose of the building, i.e. to favour a state of mind apt for prayer.

 (left) Sultan Ahmet Camii gallery; (right) Sultan Ahmet Turbesi

 Sultan Ahmet I continuously controlled the speed of the construction which was completed in 1616; the next year he died of typhus at the age of 27, so that his reign was entirely devoted to his kulliye.

 Today Sultanahmet is the name of the district of modern Istanbul which includes its main monuments.